1998code/SwiftNEWKit/README.md

 Provide an easy way for Apple Developers to Show "What's New" to the end users.

 ## Features
-- Auto trigger the `.sheet` from Version and/or Build increase
+- Auto trigger / pop-up the `.sheet` from Version and/or Build increase
 - One-line Coding
 - JSON Compatible
 - Data Versioning